 Established in 1940 as a Catholic college in the tradition of the Christian Brothers and American Catholic higher education.

-Located in New Rochelle (Westchester County), New York.
+Two campuses in Westchester County - New Rochelle and nearby Bronxville, New York.
 Two miles from Long Island Sound and 20 miles north of Midtown Manhattan.
 We also offer graduate courses in Manhattan.

 Characteristics of the Student Body